jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

  * **Use a task queue** (like Celery)

-   ..to to sort out and de-duplicate tasks.
+   ..to sort out and de-duplicate tasks.
 A simple way to de-duplicate is to check the cache key for freshness before starting an expensive task, but some queues natively support task de-duplication (or write-coalescence), which would of course be a good thing.